dbursztynowski/5g-taskforce/looptest/README.md

 # Enabling InPlacePodVerticalScaling

+If InPlacePodVerticalScaling is enabled in your cluster you can skip this section.

 ## Enable during k3s installation

 The easiest way is to install k3s with featureGate InPlacePodVerticalScaling enabled.
 For example for control nodes: